 STD TESTING + TREATMENT

-This fall, Preterm will begin offering gender-affirming hormone care for transgender people, non-binary people, and people across the gender spectrum.
+Preterm will soon begin offering gender-affirming hormone care for transgender people, non-binary people, and people across the gender spectrum.

 Gender-affirming care is healthcare that recognizes and honors your unique gender identity and journey.
 If you are transgender, non-binary, or somewhere else along the gender spectrum, you may have unique health needs.
 We know that affirming your gender identity with hormones may be an important part of living an authentic life.